 How many devices do you have that are connected to the Internet?
 Are your staff or employees using cameras, smart watches, fitness trackers, or even network-connected printers that could be putting your organizational network at risk?
 The Internet of Things (IoT) includes any devices other than computers or smartphones that connect, store, or transmit information via the Internet.
 With over 20 billion connected devices in use worldwide, it is no surprise the hackers have begun using them to their advantage.

-Mid-October’s massive Internet attack creating outages and network delays on several popular sites (including Twitter, Amazon, Reddit, Spotify, and Netflix) was found to be caused by a Distributed Denial of Service (DDoS) attack on Dyn, an Internet infrastructure company providing critical technology services.
+In October of 2016, a massive Internet attack creating outages and network delays on several popular sites (including Twitter, Amazon, Reddit, Spotify, and Netflix) was found to be caused by a Distributed Denial of Service (DDoS) attack on Dyn, an Internet infrastructure company providing critical technology services.
 The attack used billions of ordinary web-connected devices and turned them into an army of robots.
 A malware strain, Mirai, scans the Internet for IoT devices using factory-default usernames and passwords and then enlists those devices in large scale attacks.

-According to Krebs on Security, many of the recent attacks are using inexpensive and mass-produced devices like DVRs and cameras, and will remain a danger to others until they are completely disconnected from the Internet.
+According to Krebs on Security, many attacks are using inexpensive and mass-produced devices like DVRs and cameras, and will remain a danger to others until they are completely disconnected from the Internet.
 Hardware makers need to require users to create strong passwords when setting up a new device, versus hard-coding credentials or setting default usernames and passwords that many users will never change.

 Please advise your employees to check all Internet-enabled devices.
 Mirai is actually downloaded into the memory of a device and is wiped once the infected device is disconnected from power.
 If possible, reset devices to the factory-default settings and then reboot.
 Once you have restarted the device(s), navigate to the administration panel and update your default credentials and passwords to something unique and difficult to guess.
 Once your password is reset, you may also want to check for any software or firmware updates to fix identified vulnerabilities.